"The time has come," the Walrus said,

 Now we are driving down from the prison.

-The below photo, looking up at the Yuma Territiorial Prison, was snapped from Riverside Park.
+The below photo, looking up at the Yuma Territorial Prison, was snapped from Riverside Park.

-On the left side of the above photo, and in the three below photos, you see the Riverside Cottage (no I have NOT mispelled College) Outdoor Education Center that we have yet to explore.
+On the left side of the above photo, and in the three below photos, you see the Riverside Cottage (no I have NOT misspelled College it is Cottage) Outdoor Education Center that we have yet to explore.